jxcjxcjzx/Jnode/main/src/lib/RTC/README.markdown

+The rtc project dir
+===

-	make reference from webRTC project
-	in the web.
+this is rtc fucntion dir, for more details, make reference from webRTC project in the web.

-	and use html5 js lib to control camera
+one small tip :	and use html5 js lib to control camera